 Pricing Details: Purchased 3.5 grams at the SQDC in Montreal, Quebec, Canada for $30.20 ($8.63/gram).

-Appearance was not really a strong suit when it comes to this strain, from the little pop-corn buds to the dryness, I wasn’t a big fan.
-The RH in the container came in at 51%, which isn’t the end of the world however in this case the weed was drier than I thought it would be.
-There were mostly little nugs visible which you know is a turn-off for me, only 2 mediums buds in there.
-Visually speaking, the weed was of a very bright green color with many light orange pistils between the leaves, there weren’t really too many trichomes still intact.
+The appearance was not a strong suit for this strain; I wasn’t a big fan from the little pop-corn buds to the dryness.
+The RH in the container came in at 51%, which isn’t the end of the world; however, in this case, the weed was drier than I thought it would be.
+There were mostly little nugs visible, which you know is a turn-off for me, only two mediums buds in there.
+Visually speaking, the weed was of a very bright green color with many light orange pistils between the leaves; there weren’t too many trichomes still intact.
 Peep the pictures though, I may have scored this low, but this Nuken is still pretty photogenic.

-If you check out the terpene profile on this Nuken, you’ll see that it’s an unfamiliar mix of terpenes, this really comes out in the aroma as well.
-When opening the sealed container, it starts off in an unpleasant way in my opinion; I got wet wood, musk.
+If you check out the terpene profile on this Nuken, you’ll see that it’s a strange mix of terpenes; this comes out in the aroma as well.
+When opening the sealed container, it starts off in an unpleasant way; I got wet wood and musk.
 Not at all in a moldy type of way, but still, not for me.
-The ocimene comes out heavy when the weed is milled, the nose gets hit with floral, almost rosy scents that were very unexpected.
-I found the nose on this to be average but it’s still an interesting experience nonetheless.
+The ocimene comes out heavy when the weed is milled; the nose gets hit with floral, almost rosy scents that were very unexpected.
+I found the nose on this to be average, but it’s still an interesting experience nonetheless.

-The ocimene seems to come out a little more during combustion as I got a heavy floral taste that was left on the palate on the exhale.
-This weed was real smooth too, the problem is that it seemed to burn fairly quick because of it’s dryness.
-There was a Boost humidity pouch present but it doesn’t seem like it helped much.
+The ocimene seems to come out a little more during combustion as I got a rich floral taste that was left on the palate on the exhale.
+This weed was real smooth too; the problem is that it seemed to burn fairly quickly because of its dryness.
+There was a Boost humidity pouch present, but it doesn’t seem like it helped much.

-The effects that this Nuken strain emits are very calming, however I wouldn’t smoke this right before starting something that requires a lot of attention.
-I found this cultivar to be good for the “going down the Youtube rabbit hole” type of activities if you know what I mean.
+The effects that this Nuken strain emits are very calming; however, I wouldn’t smoke this right before starting something that requires a lot of attention.
+I found this cultivar to be suitable for the “going down the Youtube rabbit hole” type of activities, if you know what I mean.
 I also passed out after about 90 minutes while having a pretty difficult time getting up after that.
 This is night time weed, simple as that.
 The good part was that although my head felt heavy, there was no paranoia or mind-racing.